Policy Sets and Site Labels

 Policy Sets are comprised of unique selections of policy groups and policies between these groups that can be custom tailored to the needs of different sites or Business Units.

-The Default Policy Set (previously known as the Core Policy Set) is the default, unmodifiable policy set that contains every Policy Group defined within your organization.
+The Default Policy Set is the default, unmodifiable policy set that contains every Policy Group defined within your organization.
 As a reminder, Policy Groups are collections of assets defined by common match criteria to be used as policy endpoints.
-The Default Policy Set is the primary group of policies that is distributed to all Virtual Edges (and associated Virtual Edge Nodes) that have not been configured to use a different Policy Set.
-In this article we will show you how to move beyond the Default Policy Set and begin using custom-defined policy sets to distribute selective policies throughout your network.
+This Default Policy Set is distributed to all Virtual Edges (and associated Virtual Edge Nodes) that have not been configured to use a different Policy Set.
+In this article you will learn how to use custom-defined policy sets to distribute selective policies throughout your network.

 Policy Groups and Policy Sets